On the development of rhythm and blues in the 1950s and its influence on rock music in the 1960s

 *photograph taken by Glen E. Friedman of Run D.M.C. in Queens, New York in 1985

 Among these were LL Cool J, an influential figure who produced major hits such as ‘I Need Love’, ‘Get Down’, and ‘I Need a Beat’, helping to define the future of hip-hop.
-Public Enemy emerged with a powerful mission, using their lyrics to address social and political issues, making waves with influential tracks like ‘Fight the Power’ and ‘Don’t Believe the Hype’.
+Public Enemy emerged with a powerful mission, using their lyrics to address social and political issues.
+It Takes a Nation of Millions to Hold Us Back (1988) is widely considered Public Enemy‘s masterpiece and one of the finest albums of any genre.
+Its dense, layered production was handled by the Bomb Squad who incorporated sirens, samples and noise, unlike anything heard before.
+Chuck D‘s politically charged lyrics gave the album an urgency and political significance which maintains its freshness in the modern day.
+The release set the blueprint for what politically conscious hip-hop was.
 The Beastie Boys, hailed as one of the most successful white hip-hop groups in history, fused elements of R&B, punk, funk, and rock to create an unprecedented sound.

 *photograph of The Beastie Boys